-- (4) A friendly society is not under the duty imposed by (3)(b) if, before a date by which a certificate or statement must be deposited, a further investigation under this rule has been carried out and the requisite abstract has been deposited with the FSA. - (5) If a friendly society deposits with the FSA a statement under (3)(b), the friendly society must cause an investigation to be carried out under this rule, and in such a case- - (a) the date to which the friendly society's accounts are made up for the purposes of the investigation must be the latest anniversary of the date to which its accounts were made up for the purposes of the last investigation under this rule; and - (b) the abstract required by (2) must be deposited with the FSA within 6 months of the date by which that statement was required to be deposited under (3). - (6) An investigation under this rule into the financial condition of a friendly society which falls within (1)(a) must include- - (a) a valuation of the liabilities of the friendly society attributable to its insurance business; and - (b) a determination of any excess over the liabilities so attributable of the assets representing the fund or funds maintained by the friendly society in respect of its insurance business and, where any rights of any long-term policyholders to participate in profits relate to particular parts of such a fund, a determination of any excess of assets over liabilities in respect of each of those parts. - (7) An investigation under this rule into the financial condition of a friendly society falling within (1)(b) must include- - (a) a valuation of the liabilities of the friendly society attributable to its general insurance business; and - (b) a determination of any excess over the liabilities so attributable of the assets representing the fund or funds maintained by the friendly society in respect of that business. - (8) A non-directive unincorporated friendly society must complete an abstract in the Form required under rule 5.13 (referred to as the "FSC2 return"). - (9) A non-directive incorporated friendly society (other than a flat rate benefits business friendly society) which is carrying on general insurance business must complete an abstract in the Form required under rules 5.14 to 5.19 (referred to as the "FSC3 return"). - (10) A friendly society that submits an FSC3 return in respect of the financial year ending on 31 December 2003 must also send to its normal supervisory contact at the FSA, by 30 June 2004: - - (a) Forms 11 and 12 as amended by the Interim Prudential Sourcebook for Friendly Societies (Solvency I Directive) Instrument 2003 and the Interim
+- sent the last abstract under (2); or - (b) a statement by the appropriate actuary that he is unable to give such a certificate.7 - (4) A friendly society is not under the duty imposed by (3)(b) if, before a date by which a certificate or statement must be deposited, a further investigation under this rule has been carried out and the requisite abstract has been deposited with the PRA. - (5) If a friendly society deposits with the PRA a statement under (3)(b), the friendly society must cause an investigation to be carried out under this rule, and in such a case - (a) the date to which the friendly society's accounts are made up for the purposes of the investigation must be the latest anniversary of the date to which its accounts were made up for the purposes of the last investigation under this rule; and - (b) the abstract required by (2) must be deposited with the PRA within 6 months of the date by which that statement was required to be deposited under (3). - (6) An investigation under this rule into the financial condition of a friendly society which falls within (1)(a) must include - (a) a valuation of the liabilities of the friendly society attributable to its insurance business; and - (b) a determination of any excess over the liabilities so attributable of the assets representing the fund or funds maintained by the friendly society in respect of its insurance business and, where any rights of any long-term policyholders to participate in profits relate to particular parts of such a fund, a determination of any excess of assets over liabilities in respect of each of those parts. - (7) An investigation under this rule into the financial condition of a friendly society falling within (1)(b) must include - (a) a valuation of the liabilities of the friendly society attributable to its general insurance business; and - (b) a determination of any excess over the liabilities so attributable of the assets representing the fund or funds maintained by the friendly society in respect of that business. - (8) A non-directive unincorporated friendly society must complete an abstract in the Form required under rule 5.13 (referred to as the "FSC2 return"). - (9) A non-directive incorporated friendly society (other than a flat rate benefits business friendly society) which is carrying on general insurance business must complete an abstract in the Form required under rules 5.14 to 5.19 (referred to as the "FSC3 return").

-Prudential Sourcebook for Friendly Societies (Amendment of Form 12) Instrument 2004; and

-(b) the amounts at line 12 of amended Form 15 and line 61 of amended Form 13, if these lines contain amounts different from the amounts at the same lines of the un-amended forms.
+- (10) A friendly society that submits an FSC3 return in respect of the financial year ending on 31 December 2003 must also send to its normal supervisory contact at the PRA, by 30 June 2004: - - (a) Forms 11 and 12 as amended by the Interim Prudential Sourcebook for Friendly Societies (Solvency I Directive) Instrument 2003 and the 31 December 2010 22 Interim Prudential Sourcebook for Friendly Societies (Amendment of Form 12) Instrument 2004; and - (b) the amounts at line 12 of amended Form 15 and line 61 of amended Form 13, if these lines contain amounts different from the amounts at the same lines of the un-amended forms.